Configure external identity providers with AKS structured authentication (preview)

 az provider register --namespace Microsoft.ContainerService

-GitHub Actions OIDC Setup
+Set up GitHub Actions OIDC authentication

 1. Ensure your GitHub Actions workflows have the necessary permissions.